Jazz Plate Preamps

 My pickup has 1 White Hot and 2 Black Grounds...

-My guess is you have an Aguilar pickup based on our current experience when we get this question but you might have a different pickup.
+My guess is you have an older Aguilar pickup based on our current experience when we get this question but you might have a different pickup.

 One of your blacks will be the pickup common and the 2nd one with be a ground from either internal shielding or to ground the pole pieces.